thomaspernet/research-phd/README.md

 - More about the strategy can be found [here](https://dynalist.io/d/hnOnutKtJdI6IPjlF_IrsBQi)

+  - The dependent variable is an indicator of quality measured for the firm’product’year.
   - Exploits both the variation in VAT rebate and the existence of a control group composed of processing firms with similar export characteristics as ordinary firms

     - require that for each ordinary firm there is at least one processing firm exporting the same product to the same destination in the same year.